 Walking and riding trails

 Geelong offers multiple picturesque and vastly different trails for locals to enjoy.

-- Geelong waterfront – is a favored scenic walk along our multi-award winning waterfront in a cosmopolitan and vibrant city centre.
+- Geelong waterfront – is a favoured scenic walk along our multi-award winning waterfront in a cosmopolitan and vibrant city centre.
 The scenic bayside walk showcases a trail of Geelong’s famous bollards that begin at Rippleside Park and finish at Limeburner’s Point and the Botanic Gardens.
-Along the trail there are multiple family-friendly park, playground and sea bath areas.
+Along the trail, there are multiple family-friendly park, playground and sea bath areas.

 - Barwon River – The Barwon River is a perfect spot for watersports, walking, cycling, or fishing.
 The walk passes beautiful wetlands, a golf course, Balyang Sanctuary and parks.
 The 160km river begins in the Otway Ranges and meets the sea at Barwon Heads.